SunCodeEarth/dropbox-ignore/README.md

 # Get all files and directories starting with a dot recursively
-# Change the Filter to whatever your like "_*".
-See PowerShell Documentation for details and more options.
+# Change the Filter to whatever your like.
+# See PowerShell Documentation for details and more options.

 # to get files
 #$dotFiles = Get-ChildItem -Path $dropboxPath -Recurse -File -Filter ".*"

-# To get directories:
+# To get directories staring with .Rproj:
 #$dotFiles = Get-ChildItem -Path $dropboxPath -Recurse -Directory -Filter ".Rproj*"

 # or both files and directories